 Ashore, you will need good shoes and casual, cool clothing—the streets are often cobblestone, and the ancient archaeological sites often have uneven stony ground.
 A broad-brimmed hat, sunscreen, and good sunglasses are essential.
 Since many of the Greek Isles are almost treeless, (except for olive trees) there’s not much shade.

-All of the archeological sites have little or no shade.
-I have cruised the Greek Islands in June and October, and both months had perfect weather—sunny and warm.
+All of the archaeological sites have little or no shade.
 You might need a sweater in the late autumn or early spring.
 There is almost no rain in the islands from May through September, and even October and November can be relatively dry.
 December through February are the rainiest and coolest months.

 Greece has hundreds of fascinating islands, each with its own attractions and memories.
 Cruise ships visit about two dozen of the islands, and ferries will take you to even more.
 The three islands listed below are among the most popular.